-It is imperative that your logo not be confused with a competitor’s logo.
+It is imperative that your logo not be confused with a competitor’s.
 Research similar practices or hospitals in your area, and avoid shapes, colors, and fonts that look like a similar provider.
-Bold logos signify confidence, while more delicate designs indicate friendliness or sensitivity.
+Bold images signify confidence, while more delicate designs indicate friendliness or sensitivity.

 How do you differ from your competitors?
 How do you want the public to view your practice in relation to other health care providers?
-Choose a logo that reflects this, and make it dramatically different from similar logo designs in the area.
+Choose a design that reflects this, and make it dramatically different from similar logos in the area.
 Logos also need to look equally good in small print and on huge banners or the side of a building.
 Picture how it will look in all the different places you want to display it.

 The Best Logos Are Simple

-The most brilliant logo designs don’t shy away from color or shapes, but use them sparingly and simplistically.
+The most brilliant designs don’t shy away from color or shapes, but use them sparingly and simplistically.
 Work with your designer to make the logo as simple as possible while still remaining easily identifiable.
-Use caution with cursive fonts because if people can’t read the logo, it might translate into mistrust of the practice.
+Use caution with cursive fonts because if people can’t read it, it might translate into mistrust of the practice.

 The Best Logos Are Easily Identifiable

 Though simplicity is important, the logo can’t be so simplistic that it isn’t easily recognizable and identifiable.
-If it becomes too simple, it won’t stand out and be noticed, which is the whole purpose of a logo design.
+If it becomes too simple, it won’t stand out and be noticed, which is the whole purpose of a logo.